Inca army: Structure

-The main difference between the Inca army and other pre-columbian civilizations military forces was their organization, meanwhile most of them usually attacked in hordes or disorganized groups of specialized warriors, the imperial army had at their disposal a large number of soldiers (200,000 in a single field army).
+The main difference between the Inca army and other pre-Columbian civilizations military forces was their organization; while most of them usually attacked in hordes or disorganized groups of specialized warriors, the imperial army had at their disposal a large number of soldiers (200,000 in a single field army).
 The army was organized on the decimal system, in units of ten, one hundred, one thousand, and so on.
 Pedro Cieza de León reveals that the military leadership had ten, fifty, one hundred, five hundred, one thousand, five thousand and ten thousand under their command.
 From this, it's understood that the organization scale would be a factor of 2 and then of 5.
 However, this can be interpreted as a decimal scale organization, as mentioned before, with two sub-leaders below that would compete for the higher position.
 This would make total sense if we take into account that it would symbolize the andean duality (Hanan and Hurin) present in all the Inca organization.